Recognition and Complexity of Point Visibility Graphs: Introduction

 \subsection{Our results}

-We consider the {\em recognition} problem for point visibility graphs: given a simple undirected graph $G=(V,E)$, does there exists a point set $P$ such that $G$ is isomorphic to the visibility graph of $P$?
-More concisely, the problem consists of deciding the property of being a point visibility graph of some point set.

-As is often the case for geometric graphs, the recognition problem appears to be intractable under usual complexity-theoretic assumptions.
-We actually characterize the problem as complete for the existential theory of the reals; hence recognizing point visibility graphs is as hard as deciding the existence of a solution to an arbitrary system of polynomial inequalities over the reals.
+We characterize the problem as complete for the existential theory of the reals; hence recognizing point visibility graphs is as hard as deciding the existence of a solution to an arbitrary system of polynomial inequalities over the reals.
 Equivalently, this amounts to deciding the emptiness of a semialgebraic set.
 This complexity class is intimately related to fundamental results on {\em oriented matroids} and {\em pseudoline arrangements} starting with the insights of Mn\"ev on the algebraic universality properties of these structures~\cite{mnev1988universality}.
 The notation $\exists\mathbb{R}$ has been proposed recently by Schaefer~\cite{S09} to refer to this class, motivated by the continuously expanding collection of problems in computational geometry that are identified as complete for it.

 The only known inclusion relations for $\exists\mathbb{R}$ are $NP\subseteq\exists\mathbb{R}\subseteq PSPACE$.
 It is known from the Tarski-Seidenberg Theorem that the first-order theory of real closed fields is decidable, but polynomial space algorithms for problems in $\exists\mathbb{R}$ have been proposed only much more recently by Canny~\cite{canny1988}.